FAQs

 What insurance do you take?

-Perimeter Therapy Associates has therapists on panels for: Blue Cross Blue Shield, United Healthcare/United Behavioral Health, Cigna, Humana, Amerigroup, Aetna, Magellan, Tricare, Multiplan, and Medicare.
+Perimeter Therapy Associates has therapists on panels for: Blue Cross Blue Shield, United Healthcare/United Behavioral Health, Cigna/Oscar, Humana, Amerigroup, Aetna, Tricare, Multiplan, Ambetter and Medicare.
 We ask that clients contact their insurance company prior to their first appointment in order to find out what their copay is, how many sessions are allowed per year and to obtain an authorization code if necessary.
 If you have insurance with a provider not listed above, or are working with a therapist who does not accept insurance, you can call your insurance company and ask what your benefits are for outpatient therapy with an out of network provider.
 Perimeter Therapy Associates will provide you with paperwork at the end of each session that you can then file directly with your insurance company for reimbursement.

 What do you charge?